Supervision of remuneration practices and policies

 The institutions must ensure that the ratio between the fixed and the variable components of remuneration of their staff is appropriate.

-Institutions must be able to submit a prudential justification to Banco de Portugal on the adequacy of that ratio.
+Institutions must be able to submit a prudential justification to the Banco de Portugal on the adequacy of that ratio.

 They must ensure that the fixed remuneration is a sufficiently high share of the variable remuneration, allowing for the application of a fully flexible policy to the variable remuneration, including the possibility where it decreases down to zero.